kekyo/GitReader/README.md

 ## History

+* 0.12.0:
+  * Reduced the time taken to open structured repository when peeled-tag is available from packed-refs.
+  * The Tags interface has been rearranged.
+  * Added raw stream opener interfaces.
+  * Some bug fixed.
 * 0.11.0:
   * The structured interface no longer reads commit information when it opens.
     Instead, you must explicitly call `Branch.GetHeadCommitAsync()`,